vivi2393142/PICA/README.md

 ## Future Features

+-   Adopt Next.js to have better reduce loading time and get better SEO
 -   Add frame elements to Design Editing Page
 -   Connect with Google Photos/Facebook photos as image elements on Design Editing Page
 -   Share users own file to others as template